 If you try to verify your mover and learn they don’t have a USDOT identification number, that means they’re unlicensed, and with that, not legitimate.

 Standard services of most relocation companies are – relocation, packing services, free use of storage units for a month, and relocation insurance.
 When you ask any firm about relocation essentials, they’ll typically list those options and provide information about services you can add for a specific cost.
 As we already mentioned, an estimate is a vital part of this service, too.

 Moving cross-country might mean you want to get some car shipping service, too.
-You can hire a different firm to do that part, but it’s best to go with the one doing your relocation for you.
-Many of them offer car transportation and a selection of trailers, storage, and delivery methods.
-Another great way of how to pick a moving company is to check if they provide options for car delivery and shipping.
+You can hire a different firm to do that part, but it’s best to go with the one doing your relocation for you, such as our company, Cross Country Movers.

 There’s a list of hazardous and flammable materials that no mover will want to move for you.
 Some examples of those items are:

 These are the typical hazardous items long-distance movers don’t want to transport because they can cause irreversible damage during transportation.